José G. Tormos Vega

-José Guillermo Tormos Vega (born 23 February 1925), known as Joselín, was a Puerto Rican politician and Mayor of Ponce, Puerto Rico from 2 January 1977 to 22 February 1984.
+José Guillermo Tormos Vega (23 February 1925 – 17 August 1993), known as Joselín, was a Puerto Rican politician who served as Mayor of Ponce, Puerto Rico from 2 January 1977 to 22 February 1984.
 Tormos Vega is credited with establishing, during his term as mayor, Centro Ceremonial Indígena de Tibes as a museum.

+Early life

+José Guillermo Tormos Vega was born in Ponce, Puerto Rico on 23 February 1925.

 Elections

 In the November 1976 elections, Tormos Vega defeated the incumbent mayor, Luis A. Morales, by more than 3,000 votes.
 He was re-elected in 1980.

 Mayoral term

 Among the public works projects that took place in the city during his tenure are the construction of the Cruceta El Vigía, the renovation of City Hall, and the Coto Laurel village square.
 He is also credited with establishing, during his term as mayor, Centro Ceremonial Indígena de Tibes as a museum.

 In 1983, Tormos Vega honored long-time local legend Carlos Garay Villamil for his contributions to the traditions of the city of Ponce in his capacity as a horse-drawn carriage coachman.
 A plaque has since been added to the front facade of the Ponce City Hall to commemorate the event.